 Do you believe in…

-- the importance of being truthful?
+- being truthful?

-- that I can always get through challenges and disappointments?
+- overcoming challenges and disappointments?

 - that hard work can take me where I want to go?